 If you’re getting camera shake resulting in blurry photos, you’ll need to steady your iPhone somehow.

 When you’re using a tripod, it’s a good idea to use a remote shutter to trigger the shutter button so that you don’t have to touch the iPhone at all.

 You can use a remote bluetooth shutter release like the Muku Shuttr, or just plug in your Apple earbuds and use the volume buttons to fire the shutter.

-Another reason for blurry images might be because the camera’s HDR mode is on while taking photos.
-The HDR setting takes three quick shots at different exposures and then combines them together to create a single well exposed image.
+Another reason for blurry images might be because the HDR photo mode is on in the iPhone camera app.
+The HDR setting takes three quick shots at different exposures and then combines them together to create a single well-exposed image.

 But if you move the camera while the different shots are being taken, the resulting image can appear blurred.
 So if you’re shooting in low light with HDR on, it’s best to use a tripod.

 2. Set Your Focus Point

 Getting your main subject in sharp focus is essential.
 While your iPhone’s camera does have a good autofocus feature, I would recommend that you always set the focus point manually to ensure you’re focusing on just the right part of the scene.

 For example, in a portrait photo you’d normally set the focus point on the face of the person.
 In the photo below, the watch is the focal point so that’s where set my focus.

 To set your focus point, simply tap your main subject on the screen in the camera app.
 A yellow box will appear around the area where the focus has been set.